-The North Bay Italian Cultural Foundation, is the coming together of people of all ancestries who are interested in sharing and enjoying things Italian.
+The North Bay Italian Cultural Foundation is the coming together of people of all ancestries who are interested in sharing and enjoying things Italian.
 NBICF was founded in 1985, as a 501C Non-Profit Corporation, to celebrate Italian Culture and provide the large Italian community of Sonoma County a focal point for common interests.

 CURRENT AND FUTURE EVENTS

-Doors open 1:30pm, screening at 2:00pm.
+- Sundays at the Center w/Diane McCurdy – Doors open 1:30pm, screening at 2:00pm.

 With the loss of revenue the past several years and the building repairs in 2023 & 2024, the Board is focused on minimizing expenditures and encouraging members to take advantage of local merchant Oliver’s Market program for donating a portion of eligible purchases to NBICF.
 The application required for making this donation is included in the current newsletter or click here for a printable form.

-Italian Citizenship Assistance (ICA) has joined NBICF as a new business member.
+Italian Citizenship Assistance Customer (ICA) is a Business Member of NBICF.
 ICA is one of the largest Italian-American firms that provides assistance to individuals of Italian descent who are interested in obtaining dual citizenship.
+For information on ICA, visit their website by clicking here.

 For a list of all upcoming events, visit the News & Events page.